ManuNeuro/EmmanuelCalvet/_posts/2022-09-24-whitepaper-p2.md

 image: /assets/article_images/2022-09-24-whitepaper-p2/whitepaper-cover.jpg
 ---

 In the previous [article](https://manuneuro.github.io/EmmanuelCalvet//quantum,/crypto/2022/09/01/whitepaper-p1.html), I introduced the concept of elliptic curve and how it can securely produce a *public key* form a *private key*.
 I also proposed to explore Artificial Neural Network (ANN) as a replacement of the elliptic curve.
-Now, this is not necessarily the most secure option, but this is more of an excuse to use ANN in a non-trivial way, so let's dive in!
+We are going to to design an alternative secure public key generator, with the help of ANN, so let's dive in!

 I formalized the problem of generating a public key as finding a deterministic function $F$, such that: